VavoulidisMiltiadisZacharias/Pancreatic-Ductal-Adenocarcinoma---kNN/README.md

 # Computational oncology project
-A python based implelentation of the evaluation of the robustness of kNN algorithm in computational oncology classification context.
+A python based implelentation of the evaluation and the robustness of kNN algorithm in computational oncology classification context.

 ## **Table of contents**
 - [General info](#general-info)